keptn/tutorials/site/tutorials/keptn-litmus-018.md

 ### What we will cover
 - How to create a sample project and create a sample service
-- How to setup quality gates
+- How to set up quality gates
 - How to add the Litmus integration and execute chaos
 - How to evaluate application resilience